-What's in my social care records?
+Do you hold my social care records?

 How do I ask to see information about me?

-You must provide your name, address, date of birth, and details of the information you require.
+You must provide your name, address, date of birth, and details of the information you are requesting.
 Please provide as much information as you can to help us locate the data such as previous addresses, names of social workers/contacts within Gloucestershire County Council.
 You must also provide proof of identification.
 This may be:

 - a copy of your birth certificate or

 - a copy of your driving licence or

 - verification by a Council Officer who has been working with you or